Critical Importance of the Clinical Development Plan

 Multi-Functional Review

-- It’s important to include all relevant disciplines in the internal review process, such as clinical strategy, regulatory, clinical pharmacology, biostatistics, medical professionals, clinical operations, and nonclinical.
+- It’s important to include all relevant disciplines in the internal review process, such as clinical strategy, regulatory, clinical pharmacology, biostatistics consulting, medical professionals, clinical operations, and nonclinical.

 - This multi-functional approach provides end-to-end optimization of each aspect of the proposed clinical development program, saving both time and money.